taciogt/medium-examples/wip-go-data-pipelines/post.md

 The first thing to keep in mind is reminding to close those mentioned channels, and it should be done on function exit using the `defer` statement.

 After that, it is created an `errorgroup.Group` using the experimental package [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup@v0.1.0#pkg-overview).
 This group `g` will be responsible for executing the go routines responsible for each page of data, and the `g.Wait()` statement ensures that an error returned by any of these routines is delivered to the correct channel.
+This experimental package isn't a strong requirement for the pattern implementation, but just gives more tools for the developer while saving some typing.

-### Iteration through pages
+### Iteration Through Pages

 With the channels creation and closing solved, now the data source can be used to retrieve the data using the available pagination.